-Measure Code: RS-HWE-TMPS-V04-150601
+Measure Code: RS-HWE-TMPS-V05-160601

+Review Deadline: 1/1/2022

 Description

 This measure relates to a Tank Wrap or insulation “blanket” that is wrapped around the outside of a hot water tank to reduce stand-by losses.
 This measure applies only for homes that have an electric water heater that is not already well insulated.
 Generally this can be determined based upon the appearance of the tank.